MobClub/New-ANE-For-ShareSDK/README.md

 #####3.Copy ShareSDK.bundle,ShareSDKUI.bundle and other resource

-Download the [ShareSDK v3.x](https://github.com/MobClub/ShareSDK3.x-for-iOS).Copy ShareSDK.bundle,ShareSDKUI.bundle(from ShareSDK v3.x/libraries) to your  YourANEProjec/src.
+Download the [ShareSDK v3.x](https://github.com/MobClub/ShareSDK3.x-for-iOS).Copy ShareSDK.bundle,ShareSDKUI.bundle(from ShareSDK) to your  YourANEProjec/src.
 In addition, if your need some platform and it's SDK(such as Sina,you may need to use it's WeiboSDK),you should copy the bundle and .a file(if they exist) to YourANEProject/src .

-For example, when you need Sina platform and it's SDK,you should copy libWeiboSDK.a and WeiboSDK.bundle from libraries/extends/SinaWeiboSDK to YourANEProject/src.
+For example, when you need Sina platform and it's SDK,you should copy libWeiboSDK.a and WeiboSDK.bundle from ShareSDK/support/PlatformSDK/SinaWeiboSDK to YourANEProject/src.

 #####4.Set the URL Scheme
 For the SSO login or Sharing on Wechat or QQ/QZone, you need to set URL Schemes.Open yourProject-app.xml, find the node <iPhone><InfoAdditions> and set the url scheme.